epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 ## IDEA bursaries for early carreer researchers

 We are happy to inform you that IDEA (the International Digital Epigraphy Association) decided to sponsor early career scholars who are going to participate in the next Epigraphy.info event.
 More details can be found on [the EAGLE website](https://www.eagle-network.eu/financial-support-for-participation-to-epigraphy-info-event/){:target="_blank" rel="noopener"}

+## Accomodation workshop

+A list of hotels in Leuven (not exhaustive), in different price categories, can be consulted [here](https://epigraphy.info/documents/Epigraphy.info VII - List hotels Leuven.pdf)

 ---